Morgan Bazilian

 Morgan D. Bazilian is an American-Irish scholar.
 He is the director of the Payne Institute for Public Policy, and a professor of public policy at the Colorado School of Mines.
-His research focuses on energy policy, thermodynamics, infrastructure investment, national security, and international affairs.
-He has published over 220 articles in learned journals.
-His book "Analytical Methods for Energy Diversity and Security" is considered a seminal reference, and his work on energy and poverty is likewise foundational for that field.
+His research focuses on energy security, minerals supply chains, infrastructure investment, national security, and international affairs.
+He has published over 230 articles in learned journals.
+His book, Analytical Methods for Energy Diversity and Security is the first to establish a wide variety of mathematical approaches to the topic, and his work on energy and poverty is likewise foundational for that field.
 He has been published in both Science (journal) and Nature (journal) on multiple occasions.

 Education

-Bazilian has a bachelor's degree from the University of Michigan, a master's degree in thermal physics from the University of Colorado, a master's degree in applied physics from Murdoch University in Western Australia, and a PhD in energy systems and thermodynamics from University of New South Wales (2002).
+Bazilian has a bachelor's degree from the University of Michigan, a master's degree in thermal physics from the University of Colorado Boulder, a master's degree in applied physics from Murdoch University in Western Australia, and a PhD in energy systems and thermodynamics from University of New South Wales (2002).

 Career

 In 2001, Bazilian was a Fulbright Fellow at SINTEF in Norway.
-From 2002 to 2007, Bazilian served as the innaugural Head of Energy Policy and at the Sustainable Energy Authority of Ireland.
-Following this, he became a political appointee and Senior Advisor on Energy Security to the Irish Ministry of Energy under Eamon Ryan.
-In 2008, Bazilian was the lead negotiator for the European Union on technology at the UNFCCC climate negotiations.
-In 2009, he became Special Advisor on Energy Access to the Director-General of UNIDO, and helped to develop the United Nations Sustainable Energy For All Initiative while leading the UN-Energy program.
-In 2011, he began serving as the Deputy Director of the Joint Institute on Strategic Energy Analysis at the U.S. National Renewable Energy Laboratory.
-From 2014 to 2018, he was the World Bank's Lead Energy Specialist.
+From 2002 to 2007, Bazilian worked as the inaugural head of energy policy and at the Sustainable Energy Authority of Ireland.
+Following this, he became a political appointee and senior advisor on Energy Security to the Irish Ministry of Energy under Eamon Ryan.
+In 2008, Bazilian was the lead negotiator for the European Union on technology at the United Nations Framework Convention on Climate Change climate negotiations.
+In 2009, he became special advisor on energy access to the Director-General of United Nations Industrial Development Organization, and helped to develop the United Nations Sustainable Energy For All Initiative while leading the UN-Energy program.
+In 2011, he began working as the deputy director of the Joint Institute on Strategic Energy Analysis at the U.S. National Renewable Energy Laboratory.
+From 2014 to 2018, he was the World Bank's lead energy specialist.

-He is currently a Professor of Public Policy at the Colorado School of Mines, and is the inaugural Director of the Payne Institute for Public Policy.
-He is a member of the Council on Foreign Relations, the World Economic Forum’s Global Advisory Council on Energy, a Fellow of the Energy and Security Program at the Center for Strategic and International Studies, an Advisor for the Energy and Defense Initiative at the Atlantic Council, and a member of the Global Advisory Council of the Sustainable Finance Programme at Oxford University.
-He holds or has held academic affiliations at IIASA, Columbia University, the Royal Institute of Technology, Cambridge University, and University College Cork.
+He is currently a professor of public policy at the Colorado School of Mines, and is the inaugural director of the Payne Institute for Public Policy.
+He is a member of the Council on Foreign Relations, the World Economic Forum’s Global Advisory Council on Energy, a fellow of the Energy and Security Program at the Center for Strategic and International Studies, an advisor for the Energy and Defense Initiative at the Atlantic Council, and a member of the Global Advisory Council of the Sustainable Finance Programme at Oxford University.
+He holds or has held academic affiliations at International Institute for Applied Systems Analysis, Columbia University, the Royal Institute of Technology, Cambridge University, and University College Cork.
 In 2021, he was appointed to Ireland's Climate Change Advisory Council.
-He is a Board Member of the Veterans Advanced Energy Project.
+He is a board member of the Veterans Advanced Energy Project.

 Dr. Bazilian has testified for both the United States Senate and the United States House of Representatives, as well as governing bodies of Ireland and the European Union.
-He sits on several tech and finance company Advisory Boards, such as: Air Capture, Capsol Technologies, Volta Insite, and Nomadic Ventures.
+He sits on several tech and finance company Advisory Boards, such as: Air Capture, Capsol Technologies, and Nomadic Ventures.